proxmox/proxmox-backup/docs/storage.rst

 `Ransomware <https://en.wikipedia.org/wiki/Ransomware>`_ is a type of malware that encrypts files until a ransom is paid.
-Proxmox Backup Server includes features that help mitigate and recover from ransomware attacks by offering off-server and off-site synchronizations and easy restoration from backups.
+Proxmox Backup Server includes features that help mitigate and recover from ransomware attacks by offering off-server and off-site synchronization and easy restoration from backups.

 Built-in Protection
 ~~~~~~~~~~~~~~~~~~~